 There is nothing like Opening Day of dove season.
 We welcome dove season like a long-lost friend because it signals that fall is just around the corner and hunting will soon be in full swing.
 We accept that snakes lurk about and mosquitoes, ticks, and chiggers also welcome us to their world.
 It’s dove season, and we don’t care.

 In the South, Opening Day is a huge deal, as friends and family gather together to share in the excitement.
 Your mouth waters as you anticipate all the traditional fare of barbeque, baked beans, and of course, a chicken bog that will be served, along with fresh hot boiled peanuts and sweet tea!
 As we give thanks and enjoy our food, we ask for a safe and successful season.
-We also recognize our host and hunt master, Dale Shelley, who has been working for months to make this hunt possible, and thank him for all his hard work and dedication.
+We also recognize our host and hunt master, who has been working for months to make this hunt possible, and thank him for all his hard work and dedication.

-We have been Honey Camp Dove Hunt members for about five years, and as with all clubs, there are rules relating to the time hunting starts and stops.
+With all clubs, there are rules relating to the time hunting starts and stops.
 I am always the first hunter out and the last to come in.
 Yes, I am like a kid in a candy store—I am thrilled to be there and don’t want it to end.
 Okay, maybe it’s because I’m the last to get my limit.
 Since I am in the field for a long time, I have put together some of my best tips for endurance and safety.

 1. What gear items are must-haves in the dove fields?